-Potatoes are grown from special 'seed’ potatoes (also called tubers).
+Potatoes are grown from specially prepared ‘seed’ potatoes (or tubers).
 These are just like potatoes you buy from the supermarket, but they’re certified virus-free.
-Buy seed potatoes from late winter onwards.
-You start them off indoors by setting them to sprout, before they are planted.
+You can buy seed potatoes from late winter onwards.
+You then start them off indoors by letting them sprout, before they are planted.

-Keep crops well watered in dry weather; the vital time is once the tubers start to form.
-Maincrop potatoes benefit from a nitrogenous fertiliser around the time of the second earthing up.
+Keep the plants well watered in dry weather – particularly once the tubers start to form.
+Maincrop potatoes benefit from a nitrogen-rich fertiliser around the time of the second earthing up.

 The traditional planting method is to dig a narrow trench 12cm (5in) deep.
-The seed tubers are spaced 30cm (12in) apart for earlies and 37cm (15in) for maincrop varieties in rows 24in (60cm) apart for earlies and 75cm (30in) apart for maincrop.
-Apply a general purpose fertiliser at this stage.
+Space the tubers 30cm (1ft) apart for earlies and 37cm (15in) for maincrops, in rows 60cm (2ft) apart for earlies and 75cm (30in) apart for maincrops.
+Apply a general-purpose fertiliser at this stage.

 How to plant early potatoes

 Gardener, blogger and allotmenteer Bryony Willis, shows you how to plant early potatoes.

 Potatoes can also be grown under black polythene sheets.
 The tubers are planted through slits in the polythene.
 The advantages of this method are that there is no need to earth up, and new potatoes form just below the surface, so there’s little or no need to dig.